Date: 2017-01-23

 Degree: Doctoral Thesis

-Programme: Global Studies
+Programme: Doctor of Global Studies

 Authors: Dennis Lawrence Stuebing